Today I’ll show you how to travel alone for the first time.

 One of my most useful tips for traveling alone for the first time is to stay social.
 This may sound obvious but it can get lonely traveling alone.

-Backpacking alone for the first time I started my first trip by staying with a local.
+When backpacking alone for the first time in Latin America, I started my first trip by staying with a local.
 I’m grateful to this day that Araceli and Omar put me up in their home for a few weeks in Mexico City.

 The best way to spend time traveling the world alone and still being social is by mixing it up.
-Carry a board game or show a skill, or, even have something that you can offer new people you meet.
+Carry a travel board game or show a unique skill, or, even have something useful that you can offer all new people you meet.

 I like to do a mixture of the following: